Controversies are a part of history. Explore the biggest scandals linked to Kari Lake.

 In April 2022, Lake and Mark Finchem sued state officials, seeking to ban electronic voting machines from being used in her 2022 election.

-In July 2022, Fox News reported that nine days before the 2017 inauguration of Donald Trump, Lake had posted a meme on Facebook that declared the inauguration a "national day of mourning and protest".
+In July 2022, Fox News reported that nine days before the 2017 inauguration of Donald Trump, Kari Lake had posted a meme on Facebook that declared the inauguration a "national day of mourning and protest".

 In October 2022, Finchem and Lake's appeal, aimed at banning electronic voting machines, was rejected by the United States Court of Appeals for the Ninth Circuit.

-Later in January 2023, Lake posted voter signatures on Twitter, suggesting they were from illegal ballots.
-She also falsely claimed that almost 250,000 voting attempts failed during the 2022 Arizona elections, without proving the votes were not counted.
+Later in January 2023, Lake posted 16 voter signatures on Twitter, mostly from 2020, suggesting that these were from illegal ballots.
+She also posted a false claim that almost 250,000 voting attempts failed during the 2022 Arizona elections.

 On February 16, 2023, a three-judge panel of the Arizona Court of Appeals unanimously rejected Lake's appeal.